Parikta/Bank-Management-System/README.md

 # Bank Management System

-Welcome to the Bank Management System, a Python-based command-line application designed to manage bank accounts efficiently.
+Welcome to the **Bank Management System**, a Python-based command-line application integrated with **SQL** for robust data storage and management.
 This system allows users to sign in, sign up, manage their accounts, perform transactions, and check their account details.
+It ensures secure, efficient, and persistent data handling with the help of **MySQL**.

 ## Features